nemisis84/Network-and-Computer-Security-project/REPORT.md

 We will now explain the technology and reasoning for each participant:

 ##### Client
 An HTTP client class is made for asking for songs, adding songs and deleting songs.
 Built using mainly java.net.http.* packages.
 A CLI is also provided.
-This lightweight version of a client was implemented with a focus on being adaptable to a changing application and network.
+This lightweight version of a client was implemented with a focus on being adaptable to a changing application.
 A web interface could also be implemented, but as it would need to be implemented with the security classes already made in Java, this would lead to more complexity.
 For the project, a simple CLI is sufficient to illustrate the security properties of the application.

 ##### Application Server